+F - - -

-Course Number CLNS 5 788 Dur ation: 4 wee ks
+Course Number CLNS 5 788 Dur ation: 4 weel ks

-Credit Type 1 nterns hip
+Credit Type Sub-l nterns hip

-Block Number 1 2 3 4 5 6 7 8 9 10 11 12 13

-X = Offered in Block Х Х Х Х Х х Х Х Х х Х Х

-of Students per Block 1

-Faculty Evaluator(s) Mac E Bowen, M.D.
-A ssociat e Prog ram Di rector, Facult y Atter ndings

-Prerequisites: Ye Yes All Phase II Clerkships

-Yes All Phase II Clerkships

-Accepts Visiting Students N 0

-Accepts Off-Cycle Date requests No

-Add/Drop Policy Add: 45 Day /S Dro p: 45 [ Days Othe er:

-Clerkship Contact: Gary Logsdo on gar y.logsc lon@st vin.org 505- 913-55 96

-Prior Approval Required: No
+Block Number 1 2 3 4 5 6 7 8 9 10 11 12 13 X = Offered in Block Х Х Х Х х х Х х х Х of Students per Block 1 Faculty Evaluator(s) Willia m "Ma c" Bow en, M.E ).
+Progr am Dir ector Prerequisites: William "Mac" Bowen, M.D.
+Program Director Yes All Phase II Clerkships Accepts Visiting Students N 0 Accepts Off-Cycle Date requests N 0 Add/Drop Policy Add: 45 Day /S Dro p: 45 [ Days Othe er: Clerkship Contact: Gary Logsdo on gar y.logsc lon@st vin.org Phor ne: 505 -913-55 596 Prior Approval Required: YES - Must s submit Add F orm af ter Pha ase III s schedu les are releas ed

 The goal for sub-internship rotation should be for a medical student to ease into the role of an intern, and that means starting to take a more active role in the care of patients.
 Sub-interns should be able to carry 3 to 4 patients, serving as the functional intern for those patients.
 Upper level residents and/or the attending will co-follow the sub-I's patients.
 Students are expected to abide by the same duty hours that are used by interns.
-The attending will always be available for supervision.
+The attending will always be available for direct supervision.
+The Sub-I service obligations can be tailored to the interests of the individual, choosing to round on a combine obstetrical and pediatrics service or adult inpatients.
+Sub-I's may choose to split their rotation up by week.
+You will also see patients in the outpatient family medicine clinic or La Familia Medical Center with residents.
+Both clinics and inpatient services offer exposure to Medication Assisted Treatment for patients with Opioid Use Disorder.